Wieambilla shootings: Victims

-Arnold was aged 26, McCrow was aged 29, and Dare was aged 58.
-The two officers who survived, Constable Randall Kirk and Constable Keely Brough, were both aged 28 at the time of the shooting.
-Both Kirk and Brough were taken to hospital.
-Kirk underwent surgery to remove shrapnel and treat the injuries he suffered during the incident.

-Arnold had been sworn in as a police officer in March 2020, McCrow in June 2021.
+Constable Matthew Arnold was aged 26, constable Rachel McCrow was aged 29, and Alan Dare was aged 58.
+The two constables who survived, Randall Kirk and Keely Brough, were both aged 28 at the time of the shooting; both were taken to hospital, and Kirk underwent surgery to remove shrapnel and treat his injuries.
+Arnold had been sworn in as a police officer in March 2020 and McCrow in June 2021.

-McCrow and Arnold were bestowed the National Police Service Medal, National Medal, Queensland Police Service Medal, and Queensland Police Valour Medal during their memorial service held at the Brisbane Entertainment Centre on 21 December 2022.
+McCrow and Arnold were awarded the National Police Service Medal, National Medal, Queensland Police Service Medal, and Queensland Police Valour Medal during their memorial service held at the Brisbane Entertainment Centre on 21 December 2022.

 The Queensland Police Service announced it would be awarding Dare a posthumous Queensland Police Bravery Medal.
 His funeral was held on 23 December.

 Reactions

 Prime Minister Anthony Albanese paid tribute to the victims, labelling it a "devastating day" for the local community and for Queensland Police.
 Other federal party leaders, including Opposition Leader Peter Dutton, Nationals leader David Littleproud and Greens leader Adam Bandt, paid their respects.
 Dutton, a former Queensland police officer, became emotional during a condolence motion in parliament.

 Queensland Premier Annastacia Palaszczuk announced that buildings across the state including Brisbane's Story Bridge would light up in blue and white to honour the victims and state flags would be lowered to half-mast.

 New South Wales Premier Dominic Perrottet paid his respects at a police memorial and announced on 14 December that the Sydney Opera House would be lit up in blue that night in honour of the police officers.

 The Australian Federal Police and the New Zealand Police sent their condolences, as did the Queensland Police Union which subsequently announced plans to purchase the property, to serve as a memorial for the fallen officers and to prevent the site from "falling into the wrong hands".